 To help you build your knowledge, there are plenty of online resources and even some magazines, with real pages, you can hold in your hands.
 Bob likes American publication, Popular Woodworking, which also has a blog full of useful, sensible advice.

 The Hawley Tool Collection is another great resource.
-Its namesake, Ken Hawley, was the David Attenborough of tool collecting (in looks as much as in knowledge).
+Its namesake, Ken Hawley, was the David Attenborough of tool collecting.

 Start out with the basics.
 Then once you’re sure you’re going to go further, that’s when you should start investing more money.
 The beautiful thing about woodworking is, you can build your kit slowly.
 Your basic starter kit should include a decent hand saw, a Stanley or Record plane and some old chisels (For affordability and availability, Bob recommends Aussie brand, Titan, or Swedish brand, Berg).
 If you’re already convinced woodworking is for you, we’ve put together a comprehensive guide to the perfect antique toolkit.

 It’s not all smooth sailing but sometimes the painful experiences teach you the most.